jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.5 ArcCos

-Returns the inverse cosine (arccos) of each values in a raster.
+Returns the inverse cosine (arccos) of each values in a raster..

 *Parameters*: